luminovang/documentation/configs/service.md

 public bootstrap(): void
 ```

-> To register a classes, use the static `newService` method available in `BaseServices` within the `bootstrap` method as shown below.
+> To register a classes, use the static `newService` method available in `CoreServices` within the `bootstrap` method as shown below.
 >
 > Do not create a duplicate of the `bootstrap` method or the `Service` class.
 To register multiple classes, simply add each class in a new line within the `bootstrap` method using `newService`.